Homology and K-theory for self-similar actions of groups and groupoids: Introduction

-Most of our examples with torsion-free isotropy, such as this one, satisfy the HK property, and most of our examples with torsion in the isotropy do not satisfy even the rational HK property, which asks for analogous isomorphisms with $\mathbb Q$-coefficients.
+where $\Lambda^q(A)$ is the $q^{th}$-exterior power of $A$. \end{thmx} The above relationship $K_i(\cs_\lambda(\mathscr G)) \cong \bigoplus_{q \geq 0} H_{2q+i}(\mathscr G)$ for $i=0,1$ is known as the HK property for $\mathscr G$, which was originally conjectured by Matui~\cite{Matui16} for certain ample groupoids.
+Most of our examples with torsion-free isotropy, as above, satisfy the HK property.
+However, torsion in the isotropy poses a problem~\cite{Scarparo20} for the HK property,\footnote{It should be noted that sufficiently high-dimensional behaviour, even for principal groupoids~\cite{Deeley}, can also pose a problem for the HK property.} and indeed most of our examples with torsion in the isotropy do not satisfy even the rational HK property, which asks for analogous isomorphisms with $\mathbb Q$-coefficients.